ottomen/growth/4-SOLID/5-DI/1-Dependency inversion principle.md

 - High-level modules should not import anything from low-level modules.
 Both should depend on abstractions (interfaces).
 It means to avoid direct import but use arguments.
 - Abstractions should not depend on details.
 Details (Concrete implementations) should depend on abstractions.
 It means using Interfaces, not concrete implementations.

+## Origins (Inversion of Control)

+It is coming from 1990s and was further popularized in 2004 by Robert C. Martin.

+Inversion of Control is a top-level design principle that states that the flow of control or the creation of dependent objects should be delegated to a framework or external entity, rather than being managed directly by the module itself.

 ## Implementation: Dependency injection